dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     - The "**Devices**" area displays a row for each device along with their latest sensor values.
 That data comes from the Azure SQL Databases' "**dbo.Devices** view.

     - The "**Chart**" section currently has a placeholder image promising that a chart is coming soon.
-If you complete the [TIME PERMITTING - Display Temperature Data with Power BI Embedded](#PowerBIEmbedded) portion of the lab, you will make good on that promise.

     ![Web App Running Locally](images/11180-WebAppRunningLocally.png)